tedyoung/leanpub-formatting/Ordered_and_Unordered_Lists_With_Code.md

    code, code, "code" and { code }
    Some other stuff that's code
    ~~~
-   Stuff that belongs to list item #1, but is not code.
+   Text that belongs to list item #1, but is not code.
 Note the lack of syntax highlighting for the above code (lang=text).

 2. Ice makers have had the show, but not on the truck.
 Furthermore, the memorial home has been parked for days.